-Making time to give your PMO a health check is perhaps not top of your list of priorities right now.
+Making time for a PMO health check is perhaps not top of your list of priorities right now.
 We understand that running a PMO can be an all-consuming job.
-That’s exactly why it’s worth putting some time in your schedule now to step back and give your PMO a bit of a service, just like you would your car.
+We understand that running a PMO can be an all-consuming job.
+That’s exactly why it’s worth putting some time in your schedule now and give your PMO an independent review.

 Let’s look at 5 of the top benefits you’ll get from a Project Management Office health check.